leon-thomm/Ryven/docs/README.md

             self.handle_token(token)         # reset to the original token self.exec_output(2)              # execute 'finished' output

+Another important thing is: if you want to call _self.updating()_, don't do it directly.
+Always call

+> self.update()

+The _updating()_ method gets called somewhere in a loger process of method calls internally, so a direct call of _self.updating()_ can cause trouble.
+You probably don't need that but if you take a look at the 'Minimal Example' below, you see an example where this is important.

 ![pyScript NodeManager screenshot](/resources/images/pyScript8.PNG)

 That is important, otherwise some nodes - especially passive nodes - will not be updated and remain in the exact same state.
 See section 'Tokens' below.